tomhsiao1260/neuroglancer-learn/README.md

 We believe that the coordination between local and remote data is important, which is why we developed this feature early in the project.
 In this feature, data is automatically downloaded from the remote server when browsing specific areas and automatically loaded from the local storage when reopening.

+Only the specific regions that have been viewed will be downloaded, and network transmission is only required the first time you view an area.
+This reduces dependency on network transmission.
+You can even write your own scripts to perform subsequent analysis on these local data.

 ## Installation & Startup

 1. Make sure you are on the forward branch